Theatre BA (Hons) – 2018 entry

 Why choose this course

-Surrey is one of the UK's leading universities for Theatre, with our programmes ranked second in the Guardian University Guide 2018.
 As part of the Guildford School of Acting, you will be inspired by passionate academics and benefit from GSA’s long-established reputation as a world-class theatre school.

 The unique opportunity to complete your BA (Hons) degree in a year through online distance learning means that you can pursue your passion for theatre whilst fitting your learning around your home and work life.

 Whether you are refocusing your career, want to undertake a Masters degree, or are seeking to further your own personal interest and development, our distance learning Theatre programme will open doors to a variety of exciting careers and further study.